Disclaimer

 There are legal and commonsense rules to follow when it comes to towing weight.
 Your vehicle is listed for a certain gross vehicle weight (GVW), which is the maximum weight for your car, trailer, and load.

 Common sense will guide you on load distribution.
 You need to balance the weight between your axles and the tongue (hitch).
-Typically, only 9-11% of the weight is on the tongue.
-The load must balance on the trailer too―usually 60% in the front and 40% in the rear.

-Whenever you are towing, it is a good idea to develop a pretrip inspection habit.
+Whenever you are towing, it is a good idea to develop a pre-trip inspection habit.
 Look over the brakes on your car and trailer.
 Are all the lights working properly?
 Carefully go over the hitch to be sure it is secure and has safety chains attached.
 After driving for a few hundred feet, you can pull over and check for any load shifting.

 Summer is a fun and liberating season.
 By inspecting your vehicle's cooling system, tires, brakes, and air conditioning, you can expect a more pleasant, safe, and reliable warm weather driving experience.